Professional Development Opportunities

 - Detailed theoretical analyses of physical systems

 These skills form the backbone of a leader.
 While core engineering skills (near the bottom of this list) will be developed in other courses, skills near the top of this list are emphasized in the professional development requirement.
-You can read more about the professional development requirement by reading the Professional Development Requirement Handbook.
+You can read more about the professional development requirement by reading the Professional Development Handbook.

 Practicum (or internship) opportunities are available by employers across various energy-related industry sectors.